astronomer/astro-docs/cloud/stable/04_customize-airflow/04_airflow-alerts.md

 Because you're sending emails only for internal administrative purposes, a single sender identity is sufficient for integrating with Astronomer.
 The email address you verify here is used as the sender for your Airflow alert emails.

-#### 3. Create a Key Using SendGrid’s Web API.
+#### 3. Create a Key Using SendGrid's Web API.

 a) In SendGrid, go to Email API > Integration Guide.
-Follow the steps to generate a new API key using SendGrid’s Web API and cURL.
+Follow the steps to generate a new API key using SendGrid's Web API and cURL.

 b) Skip the step for exporting your API Key to your development environment.
 Instead, execute the generated curl code directly in your command line, making sure to replace `$SENDGRID_API_KEY` in the `--header` field with your copied key.

 c) Verify your integration in SendGrid to confirm that the key was activated.
-If you get an error indicating that SendGrid can’t find the test email, try rerunning the cURL code in your terminal before retrying the verification.
+If you get an error indicating that SendGrid can't find the test email, try rerunning the cURL code in your terminal before retrying the verification.

 #### 4. Add SendGrid Credentials to your Astronomer Deployment